PlutoZhang/Zowe-docs/topics/atlas-usingatlasrestapis.md

-# Using Atlas REST APIs
+# Using explorer server REST APIs

-Atlas REST APIs provide a range of REST APIs through a Swagger defined description, and a simple interface to specify API endpoint parameters and request bodies along with the response body and return code.
-With Atlas REST APIs, you can see the available API endpoints and try the endpoints within a browser.
-Swagger documentation is available from an internet browser with a URL, for example, https://your.host:atlas-port/ibm/api/explorer.
+Explorer server REST APIs provide a range of REST APIs through a Swagger defined description, and a simple interface to specify API endpoint parameters and request bodies along with the response body and return code.
+With explorer server REST APIs, you can see the available API endpoints and try the endpoints within a browser.
+Swagger documentation is available from an Internet browser with a URL, for example, https://your.host:atlas-port/ibm/api/explorer.

 **[Data Set APIs](../topics/atlas-datasetapis.md)**